Brennan Boesch: 2015

 On November 26, 2014, Boesch signed a minor league deal with the Cincinnati Reds and was assigned to the Louisville Bats.
 Boesch would play the majority of the season for the Bats but would occasionally rotate up to the Reds before being sent outright to the Bats on October 30th.

 During his tenure for Cincinnati, Boesch posted a .146/.191/.202 triple-slash over 51 games.

 He elected free agency on November 4, 2015.

 Pawtucket Red Sox

 Boesch signed a minor league deal with the Boston Red Sox on January 12, 2016 and assigned to the Triple–A Pawtucket Red Sox.
 In 38 games for Pawtucket, he batted .221/.266/.345 with four home runs and 15 RBI.

 Boesch elected free agency following the season on November 7th.

 Boesch announced his retirement from professional baseball the following spring, on April 11, 2017, after no other team expressed interest in signing him.

 Life after baseball

 As of 2024, Boesch has returned home to LA.
-He resides in a house owned by his father in the Brentwood, just across the street from his childhood home.
+He resides in a house owned by his father in the Brentwood area, just across the street from his childhood home.
 He has endeavored to launch a career in country music, occasionally playing at local cafes and bars in the Los Angeles area.